-See Pub.
-946 for additional information.
 How to figure the allowance.
-Figure the special allowance by multiplying the depreciable basis of the property by 50% (or 30%, if applicable).
+Figure the special depreciation allowance by multiplying the depreciable basis of the property by 50% (100%, if applicable).

-To figure the depreciable basis, subtract from the business/investment portion of the cost or other basis of the property any credits and deductions allocable to the property.
+To figure the depreciable basis, subtract from the business/ investment portion of the cost or other basis of the property any credits and deductions allocable to the property.
 The following are examples of some credits and deductions that reduce the depreciable basis.

 - Section 179 expense deduction. - Deduction for removal of barriers to the disabled and the elderly. - Disabled access credit. - Enhanced oil recovery credit. - Credit for employer-provided childcare facilities and services. - Basis adjustment to investment credit property under section 50(c).
 For additional credits and deductions that affect the depreciable basis, see section 1016.
 Also, see Pub.
 946.